Department of NanoEngineering Capped Status

 - If the application states that you are not eligible to apply, but you have met all of the requirements, ignore the message and apply anyway.

-- Applications will be accepted only once per year during the summer application period - Monday, June 19, 2017 to Sunday, July 2, 2017.
+- Applications only accepted once per year during the summer application period - Monday, June 19, 2017 to Sunday, July 2, 2017.
+Students must submit their application through the My Jacobs School of Engineering Major Change Application

 - To learn more about the Jacobs School's Capped Majors, click here.